 How to Incubate Snake Eggs

 Hatching snake eggs at home isn’t complicated.
 You need the right equipment.
 But don’t worry, because it isn’t very expensive or difficult to set up.

 First, you’re going to need an incubator.
 This is the most expensive thing you’ll buy, but if you’re intent on breeding snakes, then it’ll more than pay for itself.
 The incubator looks like a little fridge and keeps the eggs at a consistently warm temperature.

-We recommend using the ReptiPro 6000 Reptile Egg Incubator.
+We recommend using the ReptiPro 6000 Reptile Egg Incubator, which is available on Amazon.
 This versatile model provides a temperature range from 59 degrees Fahrenheit to 104 degrees Fahrenheit.
-You can buy the ReptiPro 6000 at a discounted price on Amazon by clicking this link.

 When the female is about to lay, make sure that she has somewhere quite damp to lay her eggs.
 This stops them from drying out before you incubate them.
 If the eggs aren’t stuck together, use a marker to draw a small dot on the upward-facing side of each egg.